 Potato Soup with Ham is another penny-stretching delicious option!
 This recipe is made quickly in the Instant Pot (though you can also make it on the stovetop or slow cooker) It’s creamy and rich and really so hearty!

 Cuban Pork Chops are another amazing dish!
-A thick cut pork chop stuffed with ham, swiss cheese and the dill pickle adds a salty bite!
-This is a great meal, because the pork chop is stuffed with ham, pickles and cheese and every bite is a great pop of flavor!
+A thick cut pork chop stuffed with ham, swiss cheese and a dill pickle to add a salty bite!
+Every bite is a pop of flavor!

 Want to lighten it up?
 Make a Cobb salad – chunks of salty ham, cheese and greens topped off with a tangy homemade 1000 island salad dressing – delicious!